omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 Forces produce acceleration, influencing speed and position.
 The effects can be integrated over time.

-If the formula is any good, the two calculations should match, at least to a certain precision.
+If the formulas are any good the two calculations should match, at least to a certain precision.

 In this exercise we compare positions obtained from: